Brochure

 The wet gas hose should be kept as short as possible to avoid condensation in the hose.
 The hose can also be insulated externally or, if possible, mounted with a slope towards the outlet plate.

-Alternatively, a small condensation hole (about 3 to 5 mm) be made at the lowest point of the hose, which should be lower than the dehumidifier's wet gas connection, so that any condensation can drain out instead of ending up in the dehumidifier.
-It acts as a ”water trap”.
-This does not affect the capacity of the dehumidifier as only very small amounts of condensation are involved.
+Alternatively, a small condensation hole (about 3-5 mm) be made at the lowest point of the hose, which should be positioned lower than the wet gas connection of the dehumidifier, so that any condensation can drain out instead of flowing back into the dehumidifier.
+The hole acts as a "water trap" and does not affect the capacity of the dehumidifier, as only very small amounts of precipitated moisture are involved.

 Below are examples of how hoses can be connected to the dry air nozzles.
 Hose package for EvoDry RCF are available as accessories.
 The illustrations show EvoDry RCF 20, which is equipped with three dry air nozzles.
 The short hose should be connected to bumper 2.
 Dry air nozzle for connecting hoses is available as an accessory for EvoDry RCF 12.